Code-Institute-Submissions/hanselsbakery/.stackedit-trash/README.md

 - **HTML**

-	- I have also referenced to the HTML [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) during implementation.
+	- I have also referenced to the HTML [documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference) during implementation) as a refresher.

+ - **CSS**

+ 	 - I have referred to the CSS documentation duri

 # Implementation